abpetkov/switchery/README.md

 ```

 - `color` : color of the switch element (HEX or RGB value)
-- `secondaryColor` : secondary color for the box shadow and border, when the switch is off
+- `secondaryColor` : secondary color for background color and border, when the switch is off
 - `className` : class name for the switch element (by default styled in switchery.css)
 - `disabled` : enable or disable click events and changing the state of the switch (boolean value)
 - `disabledOpacity` : opacity of the switch when it's disabled (0 to 1)